Hatem-707/Real-time-chat-app/README.md

 We implemented the following features:

 1- Chat list
-2- Search bar and search for user
+2- Search for user in chat list
-3- React chat component
+3- Chat component
 4- Emoji picker
-5- React auto-scroll
+5- Auto-scroll on page refresh
 6- React login page
-7- React notification library
+7- Notification library
 8- Add new user to chat
-9- React firebase authentication
+9- Firebase authentication
-10- React firebase sign up with email and password
+10- Firebase sign up with email and password
 11- Fetch a single chat and chat messages
 12- Add a new chat message
 13- Block and unblock a user